What is the connection between misogyny and the extreme right? Is misogyny the original fascism?

-A freelance journalist ponders this and other questions as he struggles to make sense of the murky alt-right world in Alberta where he is chasing down those responsible for two rapes and an assault, putting a brave young woman into a coma.
+A freelance journalist ponders these and other questions as he struggles to make sense of the murky alt-right world where he is chasing down those responsible for two rapes and an assault, putting a brave young woman into a coma.

 Does he share some of the responsibility for the assault because of refusing to help the victim when asked?
 Is he endangering his young intern by allowing her to accompany him on his investigation?
 Does his special worry about the safety of a young woman reveal his own sexism?
 Are the young men who gather on an incel website message board simply pathetic or potentially dangerous?

 In Misogyny, the third book of the FAKE NEWS Mystery series, Waylon Choy must make another road trip to solve a crime for which he feels personally responsible.
 Everything about the trip to Calgary makes him guilty, leaving his children, spending time with his children rather than assisting a young woman who came to him for help, even his means of transportation, a restored 1965 AMC convertible, which as his daughter so forcefully, and correctly, points out, spews significant carbon into the atmosphere, thus contributing to global warming.

 Then, when he arrives in Canada’s oil industry capital Choy cannot find a collaborator other than the young journalism student who he mistakenly agreed to take on as an intern.
 Rather than being helpful she becomes one more thing to feel guilty about — he is risking her life as well as his own by chasing after people that the police, not journalists, should be investigating.

 “Journalists risk their lives every day to uncover the truth,” said FAKE NEWS series author Gary Engler.
 “Often they are the only ones investigating corruption because in many places the police and other authorities are the ones being bribed.”

 “Some countries are more dangerous than others, but pretty much everywhere in the world journalists have been seriously injured or killed to stop them from doing their job.”